geodeepak/Seismolive/Installation-on-Mac-OS-X-using-Macports.md

 ###  Installing MacPorts ###

-If you have not done already installed and used MacPorts before, you first need do so.
+If you have not already installed MacPorts, you need first do this before installing ObsPy.
 There are several options to install MacPorts, but I recommend to use the _Mac OS X Installer_ which is probably the standard approach.
 All authoritative details on installing MacPorts can be found [here](http://www.macports.org/install.php).
 Summary of the necessary steps:

 1. Install _Xcode_ from _Apple Developer Connection_ or _Mac App Store_.
 The version to install will depend on your _OS X_ version.
 Note that for recent _XCode_ (notable 4.3 and later) you will need to install the _command line tools_ explicitly.
 1. Accept the License Terms, if Xcode 4 or later was installed.
 All steps to setup XCode correctly are found on MacPorts' [website](http://www.macports.org/install.php).